What Do You Get For The Indy Pass?

 Silver Mountain

-Silver Mountain is another ski resort we’ve ridden before that features insane terrain & is just down the road from one of our favorite cozy ski towns – the Historic Town of Wallace.
-This place is home to one of the longest gondolas in North America and some steep slopes as well.
+Silver Mountain is another ski resort we’ve ridden before that features insane terrain and is just down the road from one of our favorite cozy ski towns – the Historic Town of Wallace.
+This resort is home to one of the longest gondolas in North America and some steep slopes as well.

 For Midwesterners & East Coasters Too